Marker Logo

 Erected 2004 by Texas Historical Commission.
 (Marker Number 13103.)

-marker is listed in these topic lists: African AmericansCemeteries & Burial Sites.
+Topics.
+This historical marker is listed in these topic lists: African AmericansCemeteries & Burial Sites.

 Location.
 32° 45.44′ N, 96° 45.036′ W. Marker is in Dallas, Texas, in Dallas County.
 It is in South Dallas.
-Marker can be reached from Elsie Faye Heggins Street.
+It can be reached from Elsie Faye Heggins Street.
 Touch for map.
 Marker is at or near this postal address: 2900 Hatcher Street, Dallas TX 75215, United States of America.
 Touch for directions.

 L. Butler Nelson Cemetery Marker image.
 Click for full size.

-Photographed By Kayla Harper, September 11, 2020
+Photographed by Kayla Harper, September 11, 2020

 2. L. Butler Nelson Cemetery Marker